[Rollback]

 Quill & Quire (again): "A blurb on the jacket of Hominids, the latest novel from Robert J. Sawyer, suggests that he be considered 'Canada's answer to Michael Crichton.'
 Talk about damning with faint praise.
 While the financial implications of the comparison are attractive, Sawyer utterly outstrips Crichton with the richness of his imagination, the breadth of his research, and his skills as a writer."

-Rocky Mountain News (Denver, Colorado): "Here are a few of the things I like about Robert Sawyer: His novels are fast moving and tightly constructed; his characters are developed so that I care what happens to them; the science in his science fiction is intrinsic to the plot but not so arcane that readers have to be nuclear physicists to understand it; and he doesn't imitate others or himself."
+Rocky Mountain News (Denver, Colorado): "Here are a few of the things I like about Robert J. Sawyer: His novels are fast moving and tightly constructed; his characters are developed so that I care what happens to them; the science in his science fiction is intrinsic to the plot but not so arcane that readers have to be nuclear physicists to understand it; and he doesn't imitate others or himself."

 Robert J. Sawyer, quoted in a cover-story profile in Quill & Quire, May 2007: "My job is to carve away the jargon and leave behind the awe."